pnlbwh/dMRIharmonization/README.md

 *dMRIharmonization* repository is developed by Tashrif Billah, Sylvain Bouix, Suheyla Cetin Karayumak, and Yogesh Rathi, Brigham and Women's Hospital (Harvard Medical School).

+All codes have been centralized at [multi-shell-dMRIharmonization](https://github.com/pnlbwh/multi-shell-dMRIharmonization).
+Please use that repository.

 Table of Contents
 =================